rafael-santiago/euther-pi/doc/HOW-TO-EMBED-AN-ETHER-EN.md

 end your `Raspberry Pi` it will be rebooted.
 Once reboot done your no-frills muse will be ready and waiting for you!

-Plug in a `USB pen-drive` in your board and access `http://eutherpe.local:8080/eutherpe` (if you have changed the `default port` replace `8080` to your port of choice).
+Plug in a `USB pen drive` in your board and access `http://eutherpe.local:8080/eutherpe` (if you have changed the `default port` replace `8080` to your port of choice).
 If you do not know how to use the `Eutherpe`'s `web miniplayer` you should read the [`manual`](https://github.com/rafael-santiago/blob/main/doc/MANUAL-EN.md).
 I believ that the player is pretty intuitive and straightforward, by poking it up, you will also figure out.